balavenkatesh3322/face_unlock/README.md

 ## Having problems?

-If you run into problems, Please feel free to connect me on [Linkedin](https://www.linkedin.com/in/bala-venkatesh-67964247/) [Twitter](https://twitter.com/balavenkatesh22)
+If you run into problems, Please feel free to connect me on [Linkedin](https://www.linkedin.com/in/bala-venkatesh-67964247/) and [Twitter](https://twitter.com/balavenkatesh22)

+## Contributing

+Code contributions are also very welcome. feel free to open an issue for that too.

 To do:
 - [ ] Support Windows and Mac OS.
-- [ ] Train face using Deep learning technique.
+- [ ] Train face using browser(UI).
-- [ ] Add feature to access at the UI level.
+- [ ] Increase performance and speed.